arijit-ship/arijit-ship.github.io/cpp/src/array.md

 **👌Accessing array element: Now write a code to print "Elrick"**

 The index of Inuyasha is 0, Ichigo is 1, Elrick is 2 and so on.
-We need this indices to access the array elements.
+We need these indices to access the array elements.

 <b>